eohara-ie/stroke-predictions/proposal.md

 Disregarding `id` and the label, we are left with ten features that should provide us with concrete insights in to what causes the ailment.

 It is worth noting that approximately 95% of people in the dataset did not have a stroke.
-It will therefore be critcal that we either rebalance our dataset, or choose a scoring algorithm such as recall that punishes false negatives.
+It will therefore be critcal that we either rebalance our dataset, or choose a scoring algorithm such as F1 score that punishes both false negatives and false positives.

 ## Solution Statement